 Located on the first floor, the Katherine Anne Porter Room is a replica of her personal library, set up with her furniture, and personal artifacts during her time in Washington, DC.
 Katherine Anne Porter (1890-1980) was an important American author, known mostly for her short stories and novel, Ship of Fools.

 There are a variety of study spaces available throughout Hornbake Library.
-Quiet, individual study spaces are available on the first and second floors and in the Maryland Room on the first floor.
+Quiet, individual study spaces are available on the first and second floors.
 Group study spaces are available on the first and third levels.

 Scanners, Printers, Computers